 Before writing a single product review, you should know what Amazon’s commission rates per category are.

-I’m not saying to follow the money because that approach may not be sustainable if money’s your only motivation, as you won’t enjoy your creations (because you have zero interest in them).
+I’m not saying to follow the money because that approach may not be sustainable if money’s your only motivation.
+You won’t enjoy your creations (because you have zero interest in them).

 For example, the luxury beauty category pays 10% compared to a 2% payout for television and digital video games.